Christoph16478/iq/iq_java.md

 ----

-20**Can we cast an int value into byte variable? what will happen if the value of int is larger than byte?**
+**Can we cast an int value into byte variable? what will happen if the value of int is larger than byte?**

 Yes, we can cast but int is 32 bit long in java while byte is 8 bit long in java so when you cast an int to byte higher 24 bits are lost and a byte can only hold a value from -128 to 128.